marcosrdac/easymeet/README.md

 }
 ```

-Any string other than pre-defined or used defined days of the week will be treated as a null interval.
-So "none" above would mean the same as 'nope' or 'something' would: an empty interval.
-More realistically, "none" here will mean "this person is not available in this day".
+Any string other than pre-defined or used defined names for days of the week will be treated as a null interval.
+So "none" above would mean the same as 'nope' or 'nothing' would: an empty interval.
+More realistically, "none" here means "this person is not available in this day".

 After that, a function from easymeet's package can be imported and applied to to dictionary:
 ```